Quantum and classical bounds for two-state overlaps: Proof of quantum bounds on overlaps for three pure states

 We now need to check whether each of these values are maxima, minima or saddle points.
 The value 0 clearly is a minimum, but we also need to check under which conditions it can happen.
 As we show shortly, this minimum is attainable if

-Interestingly, this is the same condition as that necessary to guarantee a nontrivial bound for overlaps of \emph{classical} states [cf.\ Equation\ (\ref{eq:rineq1})].
-In other words: although, as discussed in the main text, the quantum lower bound is looser than the lower bound for classical models, the condition that guarantees they are nonzero is the same for both.
+Interestingly, this is the same condition as that necessary to guarantee a nontrivial bound for overlaps of classical probability distributions, or coherence-free states [cf.\ Equation\ (\ref{eq:rineq1})].
+In other words: although the general lower bound is looser than the lower bound for coherence-free states, the condition that guarantees they are nonzero is the same for both.

-To investigate the extrema of $\ovlap{B}{C}$ we use the following:
+To investigate the extrema of $\ovlapr{B}{C}$ we use the following:

 \begin{lemma} If $x, y \in (0,\pi/2)$ are such that $\cos^2 x + \cos^2 y > 1$, then the following hold:

 \end{lemma} \begin{proof} For the first part, write

 from which the inequality follows.
 For the second part, write